Step 3: Responding to a formal grievance

 - absence

-See more advice on supporting an employee with a mental health condition.
+Find more advice on supporting mental health at work

-Grievances about a customer, client or anyone else who does not work for the business
+Grievances about a customer, client or anyone else who does not work for the organisation

 The employer should follow the formal grievance procedure in the same way.